SrikarMaddala/SrikarMaddala/README.md

 - 👋 Hi, I’m @SrikarMaddala
 - 👀 I’m interested in ...
-AI AND ETHICAL HACKING
+AI and Embedded systems
 - 🌱 I’m currently learning ...
-JAVA AND PYTHON
+Web development and Natural anguage processing
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...